maxhbr/LDBcollector/README.md

 Currently, ScanCode version 32.0.4 is used.
 Upgrade will follow shortly.

-Non-approved OSI status information is not yet complete; more details will be added short-term.
+Non-approved OSI status information is not yet complete; more details is added incrementally.
 Please note in this context, that all OSI status details except `approved` convey unofficial information collected from mailing lists and other public available OSI-centric sources and are subject to interpretation.
 In the perspective of risk-based license assessment and evaluating OSI compliance of software, the information is yet considered useful to